tutumcloud/api-docs/source/includes/node.md

 tutum node upgrade 7eaf7fff
 ```

 Upgrades the docker daemon of the node.
+This will restart your containers on that node.
+See [Docker upgrade](https://support.tutum.co/support/solutions/articles/5000515535) for more information.

 ### HTTP Request